 Kyoto Food?
 It’s heaven!
 During our week in Kyoto, we ate very, very well.
 The vast majority of the time was at either at Nishiki Market or Takashimaya Department Store.
 Wherever we ate it was damn good and I wanted to share a few of my favorites.

 I have written about how important seasonality is to the Kyoto food scene.
-The people of Kyoto eat seasonally and during November and December, that means chestnuts.
-From our first meal that we took in the hotel (Westin Miyako) where we had chestnut ice cream for dessert to our last meal that included a chestnut dumplings, we had glorious amounts of chestnuts in a variety of dishes.
+The people of Kyoto eat seasonally and during November and December, which means chestnuts.
+From our first meal that we took in the hotel (Westin Miyako) where we had chestnut ice cream for dessert to our last meal that included chestnut dumplings, we had glorious amounts of chestnuts in a variety of dishes.

 I have to admit that I am not a huge fan of tempura.
 I think it’s because I’ve had so many bad, greasy versions.
 Kyoto is all about fresh seasonal vegetables and I decided to try vegetable tempura in Ohara (a town about an hour outside of Kyoto).
-It was lightly fried (including the delicate shiso leaf) and made me really appreciate what food done right can be.
+It was lightly fried (including the delicate shiso leaf) and made me really appreciate what food is done right can be.
 It’s my opinion that I’m not going to find tempura done this well in the U.S., but someone may surprise me.

 Fish on a Stick